-March 25, 2013 by Cathryn Oakley, Legislative Counsel, State & Municipal Advocacy
+March 25, 2013 by Cathryn Oakley, Senior Legislative Counsel, State & Municipal Advocacy

 This morning in Rhode Island several mayors – Mayor Angel Taveras of Providence, Mayor Donald Grebien of Pawtucket, Mayor Daniel McKee of Cumberland, Mayor James Diossa of Central Falls, and Mayor Scott Avedisian of Warwick – expressed their support for the marriage equality bill pending in the state Senate.
 The bill has already passed the House.
 More information about this morning’s Mayors for Marriage Equality event can be found here.